douglasdavis/numpydoc.el/README.md

 default behavior is to prompt the user (in the minibuffer) for a (short and long) description of the function, and a description for each argument and the returned value.
 If the prompt is turned off some (customizable) template text will be inserted into the docstring.
+If an existing docstring is detected, you'll be asked if you'd like to delete it and start fresh.

 ## Customization